Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation_v3.md

 ```

-New document limbo, or just limbo when
-context is clear, is the term we use to
-refer to the whitespace
-between a document terminator
+For whitespace between a document
-and the new document.
+terminator and new document, what

-For the sake of having a shared standard,
-in limbo, what constitutes whitespace
+constitutes whitespace and newline
-and newline characters is the same as
+characters will be the same as what
-what is defined by CED of the document
+is defined by CED of the document prior
-prior to the document terminator.
+to the document terminator.